This post may contain affiliate links

 Can I afford a Peloton bike?

 This is always the first and biggest question, and it’s a different answer for everyone.
-The bike itself costs $2,245 (that includes delivery) before any accessories.
+We have an original bike.
+The original bike itself costs $1,895 (that includes delivery) before any accessories.
+The new Bike+ costs $2,495.
 Occasionally they offer a special that will add on some accessories, but generally, the bike itself is never discounted.
 The only accessory I bought from Peloton with the bike was a pair of shoes, which cost $125.
-When you use a friend’s referral code (my referral code is: DG72SP) you can save $100 on accessories, so in the end, my shoes only cost me $25.
+When you use a friend’s referral code you can save $100 on accessories, so in the end, my shoes only cost me $25.
 And I needed shoes!
 Brandon already had spin shoes and just needed new clips, which we ordered from Amazon here.

 Stay tuned for my post on all the best accessories for your Peloton bike!